Higher level BGG reciprocity for current algebras: Introduction

-For the twisted affinization of a simple Lie algebra, the level one case discussed above have perspective coming from the theory of Macdonald polynomials.
-Moreover, they are enough to derive the Rogers-Ramanujan identity and its generalizations (\cite{CF13,CK18}).
-In addition, their higher level analogues are pursued numerically as the level restricted generalized Kostka polynomials by combinatorial methods, and some of their descriptions are known (\cite{HKOTY,HKKOTY,SW99,SS01,KL17}).
-Thus, at least since the appearance of \cite{CF13,CI15,FKM,CK18}, extending the reciprocity in \eqref{Intro-Extorth} to the higher-level case has been a highly desirable goal.
+For the twisted affinization of a simple Lie algebra, the level-one case discussed above has connections to the theory of Macdonald polynomials.
+Moreover, this level-one framework is sufficient to derive the Rogers-Ramanujan identity and its generalizations (\cite{CF13,CK18}).
+In addition, their higher-level analogues have been investigated from a combinatorial viewpoint as level-restricted generalized Kostka polynomials, and some of their explicit descriptions are known (\cite{HKOTY,HKKOTY,SW99,SS01,KL17}).
+Thus, at least since the appearance of the foundational works \cite{CF13,CI15,FKM,CK18}, extending the reciprocity in \eqref{Intro-Extorth} to the higher-level case has been a highly desirable goal.

-In this paper, we make use of \cite{CK18,Kat18b} to address the aforementioned difficulties.
-We begin by considering the category $\mathcal{C}$, which consists of $[\tg_{\ge 0},\tg_{\ge 0}]$-modules that is semi-simple when viewed as $\g$-modules.
-In particular, we dismiss the central charge and grading.
+In this paper, we build upon the framework developed in~\cite{CK18,Kat18b} to address the aforementioned difficulties.
+We begin by considering the category $\mathcal{C}$, which consists of $[\tg_{\ge 0},\tg_{\ge 0}]$-modules that are semi-simple when viewed as $\g$-modules.
+In this setting, we disregard the central charge and the grading.